Teymuraz Bagration: Personal life

 Bagration was married twice.
-The first time he was married in Belgrade to Katarina Račić (4 Jul 1919, London - 20 December 1946), the grand-daughter of the Serbian Prime minister Nikola Pašić on 27 October 1940.
-At the time of the wedding he was 28 and she was 21, but the marriage ended with Katarina's death at the age of 27.
+The first time he was married in Belgrade to Katarina Račić (4 Jul 1919, London - 20 December 1946), the granddaughter of the Serbian Prime minister Nikola Pašić on 27 October 1940.
+At the time of the wedding, he was 28 and she was 21, but the marriage ended with Katarina's death at the age of 27.

 The second marriage was with Countess Irina Czernysheva-Besobrasova (26 September 1926, Neuilly-sur-Seine - 9 July 2015, New York City), the daughter of Count Sergei Aleksandrovich Czernyshev-Besobrasov and Countess Elizaveta Sheremeteva.
-Irina was an older sister of Countess Xenia Czernyshev-Besobrasov, who married 1953 Archduke Rudolf Syringus, youngest son of Karl I of Austria, the last Austrian Emperor.
+Irina was the older sister of Countess Xenia Czernyshev-Besobrasov, who married in 1953 Archduke Rudolf Syringus, youngest son of Karl I of Austria, the last Austrian Emperor.
 This marriage was celebrated on 27 November 1949 and took place in New York City.
 He was 37 and she was 23.
 There was no issue of either marriage.